gsl-icraf/soil_mir_predengine/README.md

-# CIFOR-ICRAF MIR Prediction Engine
+# CIFOR-ICRAF MIR Prediction Engine.

 A modern Shiny web application for soil property prediction using Mid-Infrared (MIR) spectroscopy data.
 Built with advanced machine learning models and a responsive user interface for real-time soil analysis.